ruralant/portfolio/src/posts/development/functional-programming-javascript.md

 createAlert(isMoreThanTen(givenNumbers));
 ```

 The code above looks quite convoluted.
 However, it has the benefit of splitting the logic in multiple pure functions that are easier to debug in case of issues.

-It could also be beneficial if the we're we need to use some login that is shared with the entire code base (maybe from a _util_ file).
+It could also be beneficial if the we're we need to use some logic that is shared with the entire code base (maybe from a _util_ file).
 The util function could be passed as an argument of the function we're working on.

 This is a bird's eye view of functional programming applied to JavaScript.

-It's just one of the different paradigms you can use to write JavaScript code (another widely use is object-orientated programming) but it's one that is really useful to know if you're working with modern libraries like React.
+It's just one of the multiple paradigms you can use to write JavaScript code (another widely use is object-orientated programming) but it's one that is really useful to know if you're working with modern libraries like React.
 Maybe you're like me and you used it for a really long time, without knowing it 😅

 Anyway, I hope this was helpful.
 If have been, thank you for reading 👋